 “God for Grownups,” Rabbi Shim Maslin.
 We will consider the many ways that people conceive of God and attempt to find a concept worthy of mature thinking adults.

 “Resilience in the Jewish Tradition,” Rabbi Rachel Isaacs.
 How do we continue on our journeys in the face of sadness, tragedy, despair, or just boredom?
-Contemporary scholars and inspirational speakers now speak of the power of grit, but is that contemporary concept the same as traditional approaches resilience?
+Contemporary scholars and inspirational speakers now address the power of “grit,” but is that contemporary concept analogous to resilience?
 We will look to sources and rituals from our tradition that describe techniques for weathering life’s challenges, tragedies, and disappointments.
 We will also discuss the limits and complexities of a discourse focused on resilience and/or grit in a world of structural inequality.
 This session will include song, chavruta study, and group discussion.

 “History, Memory and Poetry: Art as Historical Transmission,” Anna Wrobel.
 The session examines how evidence-based history and personal witness may be extracted into poetic forms.
 We’ll explore poems and poets related to the Shoah, Israel, and American Jewish experience.